LG 24.50 cu. ft. 3-Door French Door Refrigerator in PrintProof Stainless with Ice and Water Dispenser and Slim Door Ice

 French may refer to:

-• Something of, from, or related to France
+- Something of, from, or related to France

-• French language, which originated in France
+- French language, which originated in France

-• French people, a nation and ethnic group
+- French people, a nation and ethnic group

-• French cuisine, cooking traditions and practices
+- French cuisine, cooking traditions and practices

-Ice is water that is frozen into a solid state, typically forming at or below temperatures of 0 °C, 32 °F, or 273.15 K. As a naturally occurring crystalline inorganic solid with an ordered structure, ice is considered to be a mineral.
+Ice is water that is frozen into a solid state, typically forming at or below temperatures of 0 °C, 32 °F, or 273.15 K. It occurs naturally on Earth, on other planets, in Oort cloud objects, and as interstellar ice.
+As a naturally occurring crystalline inorganic solid with an ordered structure, ice is considered to be a mineral.
 Depending on the presence of impurities such as particles of soil or bubbles of air, it can appear transparent or a more or less opaque bluish-white color.

-The most common phase transition to ice Ih occurs when liquid water is cooled below 0 °C (273.15 K, 32 °F) at standard atmospheric pressure.
-Ice formed in this way is abundant on the Earth's surface, particularly in the polar regions and above the snow line, where it can aggregate from snow to form glaciers and ice sheets.
+Ice is abundant on the Earth's surface, particularly in the polar regions and above the snow line, where it can aggregate from snow to form glaciers and ice sheets.
 As snowflakes and hail, ice is a common form of precipitation, and it may also be deposited directly by water vapor as frost.
 The transition from ice to water is melting and from ice directly to water vapor is sublimation.
 These processes plays a key role in Earth's water cycle and climate.
 In the recent decades, ice volume on Earth has been decreasing due to climate change.
 The largest declines have occurred in the Arctic and in the mountains located outside of the polar regions.
+The loss of grounded ice (as opposed to floating sea ice) is the primary contributor to sea level rise.

 Humans have been using ice for various purposes for thousands of years.
 Some historic structures designed to hold ice to provide cooling are over 2,000 years old.
 Before the invention of refrigeration technology, the only way to safely store food without modifying it through preservatives was to use ice.
 Sufficiently solid surface ice makes waterways accessible to land transport during winter, and dedicated ice roads may be maintained.
 Ice also plays a major role in winter sports.

 LG Corporation (or LG Group), formerly known as Lucky-Goldstar, is a South Korean multinational conglomerate founded by Koo In-hwoi and managed by successive generations of his family.
 It is the fourth-largest chaebol (family-run conglomerate) in South Korea.
 Its headquarters are in the LG Twin Towers building in Yeouido-dong, Yeongdeungpo District, Seoul.
 LG makes electronics, chemicals, household appliances, and telecommunications products and operates subsidiaries such as LG Electronics, Zenith, LG Display, LG Uplus, LG Innotek, LG Chem, and LG Energy Solution in over 80 countries.
+According to the “Top 500 Global Brands” released by British consulting firm Brand finance, LG's brand value ranking rose from 90th to 83rd from the previous year.

-A refrigerator, colloquially fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
+A refrigerator, commonly fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
 Refrigeration is an essential food storage technique around the world.
-The low temperature lowers the reproduction rate of bacteria, so the refrigerator reduces the rate of spoilage.
+The low temperature reduces the reproduction rate of bacteria, so the refrigerator lowers the rate of spoilage.
 A refrigerator maintains a temperature a few degrees above the freezing point of water.
 The optimal temperature range for perishable food storage is 3 to 5 °C (37 to 41 °F).
-A similar device that maintains a temperature below the freezing point of water is called a freezer.
+A freezer is a specialized refrigerator, or portion of a refrigerator, that maintains its contents’ temperature below the freezing point of water.
 The refrigerator replaced the icebox, which had been a common household appliance for almost a century and a half.
 The United States Food and Drug Administration recommends that the refrigerator be kept at or below 4 °C (40 °F) and that the freezer be regulated at −18 °C (0 °F).

 The first cooling systems for food involved ice.
 Artificial refrigeration began in the mid-1750s, and developed in the early 1800s.
 In 1834, the first working vapor-compression refrigeration, using the same technology seen in air conditioners, system was built.
 The first commercial ice-making machine was invented in 1854.
 In 1913, refrigerators for home use were invented.
 In 1923 Frigidaire introduced the first self-contained unit.
 The introduction of Freon in the 1920s expanded the refrigerator market during the 1930s.
 Home freezers as separate compartments (larger than necessary just for ice cubes) were introduced in 1940.
 Frozen foods, previously a luxury item, became commonplace.